Introduction

 Auto Industry uses Hemp Biofuel

 While hemp biofuel might not be a well-liked alternative just yet, the automotive industry already uses hemp.
 Automakers weave hemp plastic into a bendable material almost like fiberglass.
-Most European car makers use hemp fibers as door panels and trim pieces. and corporations like FlexForm technologies operate as a fanatical producer of hemp-fiberglass that they sell to automotive companies to be made into car doors and exterior panels.
+Most European car makers use hemp fibers as door panels and trim pieces. and corporations like FlexForm Technologies operate as a fanatical producers of hemp-fiberglass that they sell to automotive companies to be made into car doors and exterior panels.

 Bottom Line

 Ultimately, for the production of biofuel, hemp seeds are the most viable option.
 Hemp features a high fuel yield and a brief growth cycle.
 Also, hemp can grow on infertile soil and is very immune to pests and diseases.
-Biodiesel made up of plants can easily meet up the clean air regulations. it’s also a way better economic and environmental option than other biofuel crops.
+Biodiesel made up of plants can easily meet clean air regulations. it’s also a way better economic and environmental option than other biofuel crops.

 For an era, Hemp has been legal in several countries worldwide.
-However, perhaps the top of commercial hemp prohibition in America is going to be the catalyst for a replacement hemp biofuel revolution.
+However, perhaps the top commercial hemp prohibition in America is going to be the catalyst for a replacement hemp biofuel revolution.